 - Reduces the mana cost of your spells by 735-2938 mana (0,1%-0,3%) depending on the shuffling of the deck (Ace to Nine).

 Here’s a list of what traits a good healer has in my experience.
 If you want to advance and become a better healer, try to improve yourself on all these points.

 - Environment Awareness

-A good healer has class competence, encounter knowledge, environment awareness and has the ability to cooperate with other players.
-Class competence means that the healer have studied up on her own class and know the ins and outs of her spells and resource management.
+A good healer has class competence, encounter knowledge, environment awareness and can cooperate with other players.
+Class competence means that the healer has studied up on her own class and know the ins and outs of her spells and resource management.
 The healer knows what spells to use when and where depending on their healing output versus resource cost.
 She also knows which stats to go for, what gems and enchants work best.
-This is the type of knowledge I write about in this guide and more.

 Environment Awareness means that you can dodge fire and execute different mechanics while you heal at the same time.
 This is incredibly important and a trademark for a good player.
 Environment awareness also go hand in hand with encounter knowledge since it is endlessly easier to dodge mechanics you know are coming.